tgodfrey0/turtlebot3_mrs_launcher/README.md

 The script `setup.sh` has to be run before the package can be used.
 (This will write it to `bashrc` which then **must** be sourced.)

+*Update:* the latest version can also get the MAC address in Python so does not rely on the `MRS_ROS_NAMESPACE` environment variable.

 The package can be built like any other ROS2 package using `colcon build`.